-A soak away drainage system collects surface water from rainfall in the area and re-disperses it back into the ground at a rate that doesn’t flood the nearby soil – if your property has flooding problems, it can be a great solution.
-Back in the day, these basically just consisted of a trench with a slope, but we now have products available to us like soakaway crates that massively increase the efficiency of the system.
+A soak away drainage system collects surface water from rainfall in the area and re-disperses it back into the ground at a rate that doesn’t flood the nearby soil – if your property has flooding or standing water problems, it can be a great solution.
+Back in the day, these basically just consisted of a hole dug in the ground and filled with waste and rubble, but we now have products available to us like soakaway crates that massively increase the efficiency and lifespan of the system.

 Here, we’ll go over how to build and install your soakaway system in just a few straightforward steps, explaining the equipment you’ll need and a few tips along the way.

 For your soakaway to be as efficient as possible, you’ll need to pick the right area for it.
 It should be at least 5 metres away from your property or a retaining wall, and further away than that if the chosen site slopes down toward your property (otherwise you risk damaging the foundations).
 The area should be clear of any underground services like gas and water mains pipes, drainage pipes, comms cables, or electrical cable ducts.
 If you’re unsure, contact your local authority planning officer for site plans and building regulations to avoid any disasters.